gaspardvilla/Nomades_ADA/README.md

 ## Repository Structure

+For both weeks (2 and 3), the repository is organized as follow:
 - `exercices/` - Jupyter notebooks with course exercises organized by date
-- `Corrections/` - Exercise solutions and corrections
+- `corrections/` - Exercise solutions and corrections
 - `generators/` - Data generation modules for creating synthetic datasets
 - `generator.py` - Main script to generate all required data files
-- `slides_builders/` - Materials for building course slides

 ## Setup Instructions